1 9 6 5 (UK)

 This fictional, worst-case-scenario docu-drama about nuclear war and its aftermath in and around a typical English city was one of the BBC’s most controversial projects.

-The 50-minute drama showed civilians preparing for the onslaught.
 The narrator comments in documentary style; “At 11:00 am on September 18th, a doctor makes an emergency call.
 The last two minutes of peace in Britain could look this way”.

 The effects of the bomb blasts are then depicted in harrowing images (in stark black & white), showing the horrors of the nuclear attack on the UK and the resulting chaos.